breelowdermilk/bree-lowdermilk-site/CONTRIBUTING.md

 - Handle git operations and version control
 - Manage dependencies and build processes
 - Perform accessibility and performance audits
+ - Confirm the target branch with the user before switching or committing
+ - Prefer worktrees for simultaneous tasks; avoid juggling uncommitted changes

 ### For Codex
 **Strengths**: Component implementation, rapid prototyping